-Mission: Family Promise of Northern New Castle County is a non-profit, 501(c) 3 organization that prevents and ends homelessness for families by engaging faith-based congregations, volunteers and donors.
+Mission: Family Promise® of Northern New Castle County is a 501(c)3 non-profit organization that prevents and ends homelessness for families.

-Vision: Every family has a home, a livelihood and the resources for lasting independence.
+Vision: Family Promise® NNCC envisions a community in which every family has a home, a livelihood, and the resources for lasting independence.

 2015: Five Years of Keeping Promises for Families Experiencing Homelessness